awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.configure.md

 # `pcluster configure`<a name="pcluster.configure"></a>

 Begins an AWS ParallelCluster configuration\.
+For more information, see [Configuring AWS ParallelCluster](getting-started-configuring-parallelcluster.md)\.

 ```
 pcluster configure [ -h ] [ -c CONFIG_FILE ] [ -r REGION ]